aws-samples/non-profit-blockchain/ngo-fabric/README.md

 ```
 export REGION=us-east-1
-export NETWORKID=<the network ID you created in Step1, from the AWS Managed Blockchain Console>
+export NETWORKID=<the network ID you created in Step1, from the Amazon Managed Blockchain Console>
 export NETWORKNAME=<the name you gave the network>
 ```

 Set the VPC endpoint.
 Make sure it has been populated and exported.
-If the `echo` statement below shows that it's blank, check the details under your network in the AWS Managed Blockchain Console:
+If the `echo` statement below shows that it's blank, check the details under your network in the Amazon Managed Blockchain Console:

 ```
 export VPCENDPOINTSERVICENAME=$(aws managedblockchain get-network --region $REGION --network-id $NETWORKID --query 'Network.VpcEndpointServiceName' --output text)